platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 ```

 where:
-* `CODE` is the Javascript code of the integration
+* `CODE` is the JavaScript code of the integration

 #### Custom Slack integration